Forreca05/fsi-logbooks-resolution/Semana #10/LOGBOOK10.md

 ### Step 3 – Understanding the compression
 What the code does is simulate the compression function of SHA‑256.
 By setting the internal state to the digest of the original message, I was able to execute one more round of hashing with the extra data.

 This is exactly the **length extension attack** described in theory: even without knowing the secret key, I can extend a valid authenticated message into another one.
-The vulnerability comes from the Merkle–Damgård construction of SHA‑256, which allows the digest to be used as a continuation point.

 ---